visgl/deck.gl/API-GUIDELINES.md

 * **Default values** Unless with exceptional and well-documented reasons, multiplicative props (e.g. `radiusScale`) should always default to 1, and additive props to 0.

+### Naming rules for props that control "sizes"

+* **Screen Space** Any prop that defines an extent or distance in screen space pixels should have the suffix `Pixels`, e.g. `widthPixels`, `radiusMinPixels`, unless the prop has a name that clearly indicates that the unit is pixels, such as `strokeWidth`, i.e. **`stroke`** is generally assumed to be in pixels.
+* **World Space** Any prop that defines an extent or distance in world space is named without a suffix (e.g. `width`, `radius`).
+In cartographic projection modes, world space distances will be interpreted in meters according to the local projection scale in other projection modes world space distances will be taken as unit coordinates.

 ### Naming rules for groups of uniform-related props